 Download Chapter 2: RESOURCE LOCATION AND TRAFFIC ROUTING

-Go combines the best parts of many other programming languages.
-It’s fast, scalable, and designed for high-performance networking and multiprocessing—in other words, it’s perfect for network programming.
+Combining the best parts of many other programming languages, Go is fast, scalable, and designed for high-performance networking and multiprocessing.
+In other words, it’s perfect for network programming.

-- IP basics for writing effective network programs, such as IPv4 and IPv6 multicasting, ports, and network address translation
+- Internet Protocol basics, such as the structure of IPv4 and IPv6, multicasting, DNS, and network address translation

-- How to use handlers, middleware, and multiplexers to build capable HTTP-based applications with minimal code
+- Ways to use handlers, middleware, and multiplexers to build capable HTTP applications with minimal code

-- Tools for incorporating authentication and encryption into your applications using TLS, like mutual authentication
+- Tools for incorporating authentication and encryption into your applications using TLS

-- How to serialize data for storage or transmission in Go-friendly formats like JSON, Gob, XML, and protocol buffers
+- Methods to serialize data for storage or transmission in Go-friendly formats like JSON, Gob, XML, and protocol buffers